 What do you put in a boot room?

 As the name implies, a boot room is a space to keep your boots!
 Other footwear is allowed too, but it is predominantly there to save your home from muddy footprints following the dog walk.
 It can also house coats, jackets, wet-weather gear and even sports equipment too.
 Lots of people use a boot room as a place to keep any pet paraphernalia such as their bed, foot and toys.
 One of the most important aspects of a boot room is a durable, wipe-clean floor that will withstand heavy footfall and muck from dirty dogs and children!
-Next is storage space so think lots of shelving, peg rails and hooks and a sink would be a very handy attention to keep things as clean as possible!

 A boot room can also be used to keep dried goods and any overflow from the kitchen, such as jams and pickles.